How to Get Water Off Your Pool Cover

 Siphon with a Garden Hose

 Siphoning away the excess pool water manually takes a bit longer and might be challenging for some.
-However, it is helpful for those that may not have a pump to remove the excess water.
+However, it is helpful for those who may not have a pump to remove the excess water.

 Step one: Attach your hose